SGS College | Be Outstanding

 How will I learn?

 This is a classroom-based qualification delivered by highly qualified and experienced Counsellors.
-Throughout this course you will develop a variety of skills and will be required to complete an internal portfolio including:
+Throughout this course you will develop a variety of skills and will be required to complete a candidate portfolio including: Reflective written journals Group projects Essay Counselling skills practice External Assessment In addition to classroom time, learners should anticipate 2-3 hours per week for assignments, reading and journals.

 Entry Requirements